Where Burnout Recovery Meets the Garden

 Recent reflections

-A gentle apace for burnt-out women to rest, recover, and slowly come home to themselves.
+A gentle space for burnt-out women to rest, recover, and slowly come home to themselves — through the quiet, grounding work of learning to garden.